aimeos/aimeos-docs/src/config/mshop/supplier-manager.md

  SELECT :columns
  	msup."id" AS "supplier.id", msup."siteid" AS "supplier.siteid",
  	msup."code" AS "supplier.code", msup."label" AS "supplier.label",
- 	msup."status" AS "supplier.status", msup."mtime" AS "supplier.mtime",
+ 	msup."pos" AS "supplier.position", msup."status" AS "supplier.status",
- 	msup."editor" AS "supplier.editor", msup."ctime" AS "supplier.ctime"
+ 	msup."mtime" AS "supplier.mtime", msup."ctime" AS "supplier.ctime",
+ 	msup."editor" AS "supplier.editor"
  FROM "mshop_supplier" msup
  :joins
  WHERE :cond